 Copywriting is a highly specialized kind of writing.
 Peggy Olson may make it look easy in Mad Men, but this succinct style of writing means a lot of planning behind the scenes.

 Copy can take many forms.
 It could mean writing for brochures, advertisements, social media posts, websites, graphics, posters, banners, among other things.
 Check out some examples of my copywriting below.

-I wrote copy for Monogram’s website, social media ads, graphics, Kickstarter campaign, and other digital media and communications materials.
+I also wrote copy for Monogram’s social media ads, graphics, Kickstarter campaign, product packaging, and other digital media and communications materials.
 The copy was aimed at creative professionals using software like Adobe.

 For our 2019 Kickstarter campaign, I wrote copy for the Kickstarter page, including frequently asked questions, graphics, and all updates.
 I also managed the community page and answered questions from backers and customers.